What is it?¶

 The result resembles a skeleton a lot more, and now the arm and forearm can be selected and animated.

-After fixing that your final skeleton should look something like this:
+Your final skeleton should look something like this:

-Finally! the whole skeleton is rigged!
-On close look, it is noticeable that there is a second set of endpoints in the hands.
+You might have noticed a second set of endpoints in the hands.
 This will make sense soon.

-To create an IK chain, simply select a chain of bones from endpoint to the base for the chain.
+To create an IK chain, select a chain of bones from endpoint to the base for the chain.
 For example, to create an IK chain for the right leg, select the following: